gradosevic/ag-custom-admin/readme.txt

 == Frequently Asked Questions ==

-= My text is not in place that I want it to be.
-How to fix it? = In that case use one of HTML tags to surround your text, e.g. <h1>My text</h1>, or other (h2,h3.. a, p, etc.)
+= My text is not in the right place.
+How to fix it? = It is possible that WordPress usualy wraps that text with some HTML tags.
+In that case use one of HTML tags to surround your text, e.g. &lt;h1&gt;My text&lt;/h1&gt;, or other (a, p, h2, h3..  etc.)

 == Screenshots ==

-1. screenshot-1.jpg
+1. Text in header or footer could be customized.
-2. screenshot-2.jpg
+2. Login page top bar could be changer or removed.
+Custom login photo could be added.

 == Changelog ==